Davisy/Model-Deployment-by-using-Flask/README.md

 # Model-Deployment-by-using-Flask
-How to deoploy your machine learning model by using Flask Framework
+How to deploy your machine learning model by using Flask Framework

 ### Scripts files details